QuantConnect/lean-cli/README.md

   This runs the LEAN Report Creator in Docker to generate a polished, professional-grade report of a backtest.

-  If --backtest-results is not given, a report is generated for the most recent local backtest.

   The name, description, and version are optional and will be blank if not given.

   If the given backtest data source file is stored in a project directory (or one of its subdirectories, like the